PeterThramkrongart/cds-language-portfolio/assignments/final-project/README.md

 ##  Description

-In this project, the goal is to create a  content-based book recommender using book summaries along with book  rating, genre, and number of reviews.
+In this project, the goal is to create a  content-based book recommendation engine using information from Goodreads about the books such as summaries, genres, authors, and ratings.

 ## Methods